What do we offer?

 THE APPLICATION PROCESS

-We receive around 100-150 application forms each year from which we select on average 30 first round interviewees and between 10 and 15 second round interviewees.
+We receive around 100-200 application forms each year through the Gateway from which we select approximately 30 first round interviewees and then approximately 10 second round interviewees.
 We generally offer up to three places for pupillage per year.

-Second-round interviews last for approximately 30 minutes and involve the more detailed study of a hypothetical case (which makes allowance for the fact that some applicants may not have completed law degrees).
+The second round interview lasts for approximately 30 minutes and focusses on the more detailed study of a hypothetical case (which will, again, be designed to engage your general reasoning abilities rather than any specialist legal knowledge).
 This case is then discussed with a panel of up to five barristers, including one or more of our QCs.
-Interviewees are asked to come to chambers in time to allow themselves 60 minutes of preparation.
+Interviewees are asked to come to Chambers in time to allow themselves 60 minutes of preparation.

 Our current policy is that consideration will be given, on a case by case basis, to requests to defer an offer of pupillage.
 If you would wish to make such a request, it would be helpful if you could indicate that fact (together with the reasons for deferral, and the length of deferral which you would seek) in your application form or, if that is not possible, as early as possible in the application process.